·

 What tools should I use to find YouTube autocomplete keywords?

-SellonTube’s YouTube Autocomplete Keyword Tool is the best free option for business use.
+The SellonTube YouTube Autocomplete Keyword Tool is the best free option for business use.
 It scrapes YouTube’s suggestion API, categorizes results by buyer intent (Comparison, Mistakes, Results, How-To, Research), and exports a tagged CSV.
 For raw bulk data, Pemavor and Keyword.io are free alternatives.
 For volume estimates alongside autocomplete suggestions, RyRob is the only free tool that provides YouTube-specific search volume numbers.
+Once you have volume data, pair it with checking what keywords your videos already rank for to prioritize which topics to target next.

 Are there free YouTube keyword research tools that actually work?

 Yes.
 Four tools on this list are fully free with no signup: SellonTube (intent-tagged autocomplete scraping), Pemavor (unlimited multi-platform autocomplete), Keyword.io (persistent list builder across sessions), and RyRob (volume estimates included).
 KeywordTool.io and Keyword Tool Dominator have free tiers with feature limits.
-The paid tools (Botster, Apify, Ahrefs) start at $3-99/month depending on the platform.
+The paid tools (Botster, Apify) start at about $3-5 per batch of results.

 How accurate are YouTube autocomplete keyword tools compared to volume-based tools?